neilgee/navgoco-wp/readme.txt

 1. Upload the `navgoco` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Options are in Settings => navgoco
+3. Options are in Settings => Navgoco Menu

 == Frequently Asked Questions ==